matrix-org/matrix-authentication-service/docs/topics/admin-api.md

 }
 ```

-The `meta` will have the total numer of items in it, and the `links` object contains the links to the next and previous pages, if any.
+The `meta` will have the total number of items in it, and the `links` object contains the links to the next and previous pages, if any.

 Pagination is cursor-based, where the ID of items is used as the cursor.
 Resources can be paginated forwards using the `page[after]` and `page[first]` parameters, and backwards using the `page[before]` and `page[last]` parameters.